 Can NDIS participants access more transport supports by using their Core supports budget?

-While NDIS participants are able to use their Core supports flexibly across all allocated support categories (including transport) there are some exceptions to the rule.
-These include:
+While NDIS participants can use their Core supports (Refer to our article NDIS Plan budget categories explained.) flexibly across all allocated support categories (including transport) there are some exceptions to the rule.